MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Tuesday 12th March 2019

+### Joke No. 46 - Surprise Parties

+Now you may think that it would be great to know everything through all time.
+But it does have some drawbacks.
+God knew that Bruce Willis was seeing dead people right at the beginning of that movie.

+You can't play a game of patience.
+And nobody's going to play poker with you.

+And never, since the beginning of time has anyone thrown you a surprise party.

 ### Monday 11th March 2019